Manchester City title tracker – How can Man City win the Premier League?

 [ MORE: How to watch Premier League in USA ]

-Pep Guardiola’s Man City are four points back of Arsenal but is holding a match-in-hand with an April 26 visit from the Gunners still to come to the Etihad Stadium.
+Pep Guardiola’s Man City are five points back of Arsenal but are holding two matches-in-hand with an April 26 visit from the Gunners still to come to the Etihad Stadium.

 Erling Haaland is rewriting the goals record book, while Kevin De Bruyne continues to ask whether the Playmaker of the Season award should be renamed for the Belgian.